Transitional Housing Program

-The Bethel House Transitional Housing Program utilizes seven homes in the city of Whitewater as temporary housing for families.
+The Bethel House Transitional Housing Program utilizes six homes in the city of Whitewater as temporary housing for families.
 All participants in this program are required to actively participate in an extensive case management program to address the issues that led to their homelessness and help provide needed support to ensure a level of financial stability by their completion of the program.

 All families are required to pay 30% of their monthly income to Bethel House as a "program fee."
 Those funds are kept in a savings account and returned to the family when they leave the program.
 All utilities and maintenance for the homes are fully covered by Bethel House.